Nicosanchezdeveloper/Knife-Store/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Overview
+Knife Store is a web application developed with Angular, offering a comprehensive user experience for exploring and purchasing high-quality knives.
+The project is designed to display a wide range of knives with specific details about each product, including images, blade and handle materials, prices, and stock availability.
+Users can also request custom knives through the contact section.

+## Features
+### Home: The main page includes an introduction about the store and its purpose, providing an attractive and professional overview.
+### Knife Catalog: This section allows users to browse the complete catalog of available knives, with detailed information about each one.
+### Contact: A contact page where users can find information on how to reach the store for inquiries and support, and also request custom knives tailored to their preferences.
+The custom knife request form includes the following fields:
+Name
+Blade Length
+Overall Length
+Weight
+Blade Material
+Handle Material
+Blade Type
+Locking Mechanism
+Edge Type
+Blade Thickness
+Price

+## Usage
+Navigate to the Home section to learn more about Knife Store.
+Explore the knife catalog in the Knife Catalog section.
+Use the Contact section to get contact information, support, and request custom knives.
+The form includes fields for Name, Blade Length, Overall Length, Weight, Blade Material, Handle Material, Blade Type, Locking Mechanism, Edge Type, Blade Thickness, and Price.